apache/spark/docs/building-with-maven.md

     $ mvn -Pdeb -DskipTests clean package

 The debian package can then be found under assembly/target.
 We added the short commit hash to the file name so that we can distinguish individual packages built for SNAPSHOT versions.

+## A note about Hadoop version 0.23.x

+For building spark with hadoop 0.23.x and also yarn, you will have to provide a dependency on avro manually.